apache/mxnet/docs/tutorials/scala/char_lstm.md

     ```

 5) You can set more than 100 epochs, but for this tutorial, specify 75 epochs.
 Each epoch can take as long as 4 minutes on a GPU.
-In this tutorial, you will use the [ADAM optimizer](http://mxnet.io/api/scala/docs/index.html#ml.dmlc.mxnet.optimizer.Adam):
+In this tutorial, you will use the [ADAM optimizer](http://mxnet.io/api/scala/docs/index.html#org.apache.mxnet.optimizer.Adam):

     ```scala
-        scala> import ml.dmlc.mxnet._
+        scala> import org.apache.mxnet._
-        import ml.dmlc.mxnet._
+        import org.apache.mxnet._

-        scala> import ml.dmlc.mxnet.Callback.Speedometer
+        scala> import org.apache.mxnet.Callback.Speedometer
-        import ml.dmlc.mxnet.Callback.Speedometer
+        import org.apache.mxnet.Callback.Speedometer

-        scala> import ml.dmlc.mxnet.optimizer.Adam
+        scala> import org.apache.mxnet.optimizer.Adam
-        import ml.dmlc.mxnet.optimizer.Adam
+        import org.apache.mxnet.optimizer.Adam

         scala> // and we will see result by training 75 epochs scala> val numEpoch = 75